Mechanic · Crash Fairspin originals 13 min read

 • The honest stance: Fairspin TFS Crash is a reasonable Crash build for transparency-focused or TFS-accumulating play; the bankroll-discipline rules are unchanged.

-Frequently asked questions about Fairspin TFS Crash
+Frequently asked questions on this TFS Crash build

 Fairspin TFS Crash review FAQ